s2shape/KuduSupplyCollector/README.md

 ## Requirements

 Needs kudu docker image for tests.
-Use e.g. this one: https://github.com/MartinWeindel/kudu-docker-slim
+Copied and modified this one: https://github.com/MartinWeindel/kudu-docker-slim (see `docker` folder)

 Prebuilt image is stored at Docker hub as s2shape/kudu-dev